-237 CALCULUS AB (AP) \
+237 CALCULUS AB (AP)

-For students planning a STEM career, AP Calculus could be an appropriate choice for math elective credit.
+This is an elective course in our accelerated math sequence.
 Students learn beginning differential and integral calculus.
 The Advanced Placement exam as administered by the College Entrance Examination Board must be taken in May.
 A graphing calculator is required.